 Fluorescence leakage assay is measured on a spectrofluorometer at room temperature.
 Excitation and emission wavelength are fixed at Ex 360 nm ± 3 nm and Em 530 nm ± 5 nm, respectively.

-Dilute LUVs in 1 mL HEPES buffer 2 to a final concentration of 100 µM.
+Dilute LUVs in 1 mL HEPES buffer 2 to a final concentration of 100 µM in a quartz fluorescence cuvette.
 Add a magnetic stirrer to homogenize the solution during experiment.

 Measure the LUVs alone during the first 100 seconds, between t = 0 s and t = 99 s in order to access the background fluorescence.